AmericanCouncils/kalinka/README.md

     }
 }
 ```

-Notice how comments are handled by `MyAppBaseGuard`; we did not have to
-write a new `CommentGuard` class.
-We don't have any policies that care about
-the content of comments, so there's no need to write a special
-class for guarding them.

 Now after all that, we're ready to do authorization!
 Whenever you want to check
 if access to some resource is allowed, just create an instance